Glee (TV series): Series overview

 The second season follows the club through wins at Sectionals (episode 9) and Regionals (episode 16) before losing at the Nationals competition in New York City (episode 22), while dealing with relationship problems, religion, homophobia, bullying, rumors, teenage drinking, and death.
 Club members promoted to the main cast this season include Santana Lopez (Naya Rivera), a snarky, cynical cheerleader struggling with her sexuality; Brittany S. Pierce (Heather Morris), a ditzy, promiscuous cheerleader who later dates Santana; and Kurt's father Burt Hummel (Mike O'Malley).

+Characters like Santana Lopez and Kurt Hummel brought in LGBTQ+ storylines which was new to primetime television.
+This show helped to set a foundation in media while addressing themes of coming out, bullying, and acceptance.
+Additionally, the show featured multiple characters from multiple different backgrounds such as Mercedes Jones and Mike Chang, showing ethnic imbalances and inequalities within high school settings.

 The third season follows the club through wins at Sectionals (episode 8), Regionals (episode 14), and their first win at Nationals (episode 21) in Chicago, while dealing with gender identity, adoption, domestic abuse, teenage suicide, bullying, disabilities, texting while driving, and college prospects.
-Two club members were promoted to the main cast: Mike Chang (Harry Shum Jr.), a soft-spoken dancer whose parents do not support his dreams, and Blaine Anderson (Darren Criss), a Dalton Academy transfer student who dates Kurt.
+Two club members were promoted to the main cast: Mike Chang (Harry Shum Jr.), a soft-spoken athlete-turned-dancer with unsupportive parents, and Blaine Anderson (Darren Criss), a Dalton Academy transfer student who dates Kurt.
 Terri (Jessalyn Gilsig) was written out of the series while Burt (Mike O'Malley) returned to recurring status.
 At the end of the season, the McKinley High class of 2012 graduates.

-The fourth season introduces a new generation of students in Lima.
-This season also follows certain McKinley graduates from the third season, notably Rachel and Kurt at the fictional New York Academy of the Dramatic Arts (NYADA) in New York City.
+The fourth season introduces a new generation of McKinley students while following certain graduates from the previous season, notably Rachel and Kurt at the fictional New York Academy of the Dramatic Arts (NYADA) in New York City.
 The season follows the club through their loss and subsequent reinstatement at Sectionals (episodes 9 and 12) before winning at Regionals (episode 22), marking their third consecutive appearance at Nationals.
-Rachel and Kurt, meanwhile, navigate NYADA (New York Academy of Dramatic Arts) and their lives as aspiring performers atop their respective relationships with Finn and Blaine.
+Rachel and Kurt, meanwhile, navigate NYADA and their lives as aspiring performers atop their relationships with Finn and Blaine.
 Issues explored in the season include sex, bulimia, gender identity, child molestation, dyslexia, school violence, and pregnancy scares.
 Former main cast members Emma (Jayma Mays) and Quinn (Dianna Agron) are credited as guest stars, while previously recurring glee club member Sam Evans (Chord Overstreet) was promoted to the main cast.